 Students are able to access various subjects via Distance Education.
 Students wishing to take language subjects generally need to have studied these in Year 10.
-Students planning to study through distance education need to be able to work independently.
-Applications must be made before the end of this year.

 Students undertaking such study need to be sufficiently self-disciplined to be able to work without supervision, and to ensure that they can remain up-to-date with all assessment requirements.
 Students are encouraged to maintain regular contact with their teacher.
 Textbooks are included in the College Textbook Hire Scheme, although students pay for consumable materials.
 Students choosing such subjects need to be committed to studying the subject through Distance Education as they are expected to continue studying that subject for at least one year.

-Parents are required to make a co-contribution of approximately \$850 of the cost (usually \$1300 per student per year).
-If a student withdraws before completing the year, the student is required to pay the entire cost of the subject to the College.
+Parents are required to pay the cost of distance education subjects (approximately \$850 - \$1300 per year depending upon provider).
+If the student withdraws before completing the year/two units, the student is required to pay the entire cost.
+Upon successful completion of the unit pair, the College will reimburse the parent 50% of the outlay.